llmrb/llm/docs/OPENAI.md

 msgs = bot.respond do |prompt|
-  prompt.developer "Your task is to answer all user queries" prompt.user ["Tell me about this URL", URI(url)] prompt.user ["Tell me about this pdf", File.open("spec/fixtures/documents/freebsd.sysctl.pdf", "r")] prompt.user "Is the URL and PDF similar to each other?" end
+  prompt.developer "Your task is to answer all user queries" prompt.user ["Tell me about this URL", URI(url)] prompt.user ["Tell me about this pdf", File.open("spec/fixtures/documents/freebsd.sysctl.pdf", "rb")] prompt.user "Is the URL and PDF similar to each other?" end